 One of the primary reasons many thrift store owners choose to start an LLC is that the business structure offers several key benefits, from tax flexibility to personal asset protection and more.
 Let’s discuss those perks.

 Imagine a scenario where a customer slips and falls in your store or claims a product caused them harm.
 The legal ramifications could be daunting.
 With an LLC, your personal assets — like your home, car, or personal savings — usually stay protected.
-Your thrift store LLC typically provides personal liability protection, shielding you from potential business-related liabilities (see personal liability protection definition).
+Your thrift store LLC typically provides personal liability protection, shielding you from potential business-related liabilities (see limited personal liability definition).

 The separation of personal and business assets is perhaps the most compelling reason to choose an LLC for your thrift store.
 While we all hope for smooth sailing, the waters of the business world can sometimes get choppy.
 With an LLC, you’re better prepared for unforeseen storms.